Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

 \section{Introduction}

-The starting point for this work is the non-isentropic Euler-Poisson system, which models a self-gravitating gas in the presence of non-constant entropy.
-The basic unknowns are the density $\varrho$, the pressure $P$, the velocity vector $\boldsymbol{u}$, the specific internal energy $e$, and the gravitational potential $\varphi$.
-The resulting system of partial differential equations reads
+A self-gravitating Newtonian star is modelled using the non-isentropic Euler--Poisson system (or full Euler-Poisson system), which describes the conservation of mass, momentum and energy in the presence of non-constant entropy.
+The basic unknowns are the density $\varrho$, the pressure $P$, the velocity vector $\boldsymbol{u}$, the specific internal energy $e$ and the gravitational potential $\varphi$.
+The resulting system of partial differential equations read:

-The system~\eqref{E:CONT}--\eqref{E:POISSON} is referred to as the {\em non-isentropic gravitational Euler-Poisson system}.
+The system~\eqref{E:Con}--\eqref{E:Poi} is referred to as the \emph{non-isentropic gravitational Euler--Poisson system}.
 Under the assumption of an ideal gas, we introduce the equation of state

-where the adiabatic exponent $\ga> 1$.
-Then, for smooth solutions of \eqref{E:CONT}--\eqref{E:ENERGY}, the specific entropy is transported along the flow, giving us the transport equation
+where the adiabatic exponent $\ga>1$.
+Then, for smooth solutions of~\eqref{E:Con}--\eqref{E:Eng}, the specific entropy is transported along the flow, giving us the transport equation

-As we will work with smooth initial data for~\eqref{E:CONT}--\eqref{E:POISSON}, we will work for convenience with \eqref{E:ENTROPY} throughout, rather than the more cumbersome (but equivalent) \eqref{E:ENERGY}.
-Unlike the isentropic case, where the equation of state $P=\varrho^\ga$ is fixed, we allow for the presence of non-trivial entropy, which is encoded through the {\em dynamic} equation~\eqref{E:ENTROPY}.
+As we will work with smooth initial data for~\eqref{E:Con}--\eqref{E:Poi}, we will work for convenience with~\eqref{E:Ent} throughout, rather than the more cumbersome (but equivalent)~\eqref{E:Eng}.
+Unlike the isentropic case, where the equation of state $P=\varrho^\ga$ is fixed, we allow for the presence of non-trivial entropy, which is encoded through the \emph{dynamic} equation~\eqref{E:Ent}.